 It was shown that cocoa pod husk ethanolic extract possesses strong antioxidant capacity, although less potent than AA.
 The extract showed the best antioxidant capacity through DPPH assay.
-The extract showed less cytotoxic effects on HaCaT cells than AA, where the extract started exerting cytotoxic effects at a concentration of above 50 ppm, while AA at above 25 ppm (P<0.0001).
-Both agents were also able to protect HaCaT cells from cigarette smoke extract and hydrogen peroxide insult that was chosen as pollution models in a concentration independent manner (P<0.0001).
-It was also shown that hydrogen peroxide and cigarette smoke pollution models can be used to represent anti pollution studies, as both show similar results when studied on AA and CPHE.
+The extract showed less cytotoxic effects on HaCaT cells than AA, where the extract started exerting cytotoxic effects at a concentration of above 50 ppm, while AA at above 25 ppm (P < 0.0001).
+Both agents were also able to protect HaCaT cells from cigarette smoke extract and hydrogen peroxide insult that was chosen as pollution models in a concentration independent manner (P < 0.0001).
+It was also shown that hydrogen peroxide and cigarette smoke pollution models can be used to represent anti-pollution studies, as both show similar results when studied on AA and CPHE.
 For the niosome formulations, F1 (4:1) has the highest stability and better characteristic overall as a formulation for the Theobroma cacao L. pod husk extract.
-In addition, this formulation also possessed the highest penetration capability compared to other formulations.
+In addition, this formulations.